 "Why...you," Eric said, as if it were the most obvious thing in the world.

 Gage regarded him calmly.
 It was a crazy thing to say; Eric was a petty man with far more ambition than skill.
-He had the necessary ruthlessness and cutthroat attitude by lacked the most important part of what made a top executive: talent.
+He had the necessary ruthlessness and cutthroat attitude but lacked the most important part of what made a top executive: talent.
 He could plot and scheme but did not have the capacity to do the work at the level he aspired to.
 Obviously, then, he had something up his sleeve.
 The question was, did he have something real or only a delusion?
 Blackmail was not a game for the amateurish or the unskilled.

 Eric smiled, and ran a hand over his close-cropped black hair.